sourcegraph/about/blogposts/announcing-sourcegraph-3.11.md

 Language analysis is computationally expensive, so this feature is currently behind a feature flag.
 To enable, update your global, organization, or user settings to include `{ “experimentalFeatures”: { “searchStats”: true } }`.

-## Introducing code aware structural search
+## Introducing code-aware structural search

 <p class="container">
   <div style="padding:56.25% 0 0 0;position:relative;">